MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 X86-based PC
 ```

-## Listing Computer Manufacturer and Model
+## Listing computer manufacturer and model

 Computer model information is also available from **Win32_ComputerSystem**.
 The standard displayed
 output will not need any filtering to provide OEM data: